303-735-4357 or oithelp@colorado.edu

 Reach out to your instructor with questions regarding expectations for participating in class remotely.

-Zoom is a web conferencing tool that can be used on desktop, tablet, and mobile devices.
+Zoom is a web conferencing tool that can be used on desktop, tablet and mobile devices.
 Zoom has a number of helpful features, including screen sharing, chat, recording, annotation and more.

 Get Started: